-- > An EP is assessed on its two components: - Examples of Research Excellence (ERE) - Contributions to the Research Environment (CRE). - The Quality Evaluation assessment is concerned with the quality of the research rather than the quantity of research submitted in the EP.
+- > An EP is primarily assessed on its two components: - The Examples of Research Excellence component (ERE component) - The Contributions to the Research Environment component (CRE component). - The Platform of Research Contextual Summary will also be considered in the overall assessment. - The Quality Evaluation assessment is concerned with the quality of the research rather than the quantity of research submitted in the EP.